 Decolonizing Reading Club: A Grandmother Begins the Story

 In January 2021, LWF and the Lake Winnipeg Indigenous Collective (LWIC) collaboratively created a reading club to grow our teams’ understanding of Indigenous perspectives and experiences, truth and reconciliation, treaty obligations, and the history and legacy of colonization.
-Though group discussions on shared readings, this reading club genuinely created a safe and brave space for personal and professional learning and reflection that hadn’t been possible in other workshops and trainings.
+Through group discussions on shared readings, this reading club genuinely created a brave space for personal and professional learning and reflection that hadn’t been possible in other workshops and trainings.

 A Grandmother Begins the Story